mutesplash/legomario/README.md

 ## Requires

-* MacOS pairing: On first use, a windows will pop up asking approve a "Connection Request."
+* MacOS pairing: On first use, a window will pop up asking to approve a "Connection Request."
 Don't miss it!
 * [Bleak](https://github.com/hbldh/bleak)

 ## Try a Bluetooth example [^1]